Encourage and reinforce behaviours, effort, progress, and success with tangible incentives and rewards.

 Skinner set up an experiment by giving lab rats two different levers that, when pressed, would give them pellets of food (the reward).
 The first lever yielded the same amount of food each time, while the second lever would sometimes yield a small pellet, sometimes a large pellet, and sometimes no pellet at all.

+Skinner observed that those with the variable lever were engaging more often and longer than those with the more predictable one.
 It turns out that more dopamine is released in anticipation of the reward rather than in the receipt of the reward itself.
-And the same phenomenon is observed in human behavior too.
+And the same phenomenon is observed in human behaviour too.

-The science behind these observations comes down to something called "Variable Rewards".
+The science behind these observations comes down to something called Variable Rewards.
 Variable rewards can both create harmful addicting experiences (e.g slot machines) as well as support positive behaviour changes by eliciting positive emotions such as curiosity and surprise.
 Variable rewards are also essential to create habit-forming products.

 Each kind of motivation plays an important role.